UkoeHB/bevy_cobweb_ui/src/sickle_ext/SICKLE.md

 In this method we separate *structure* from *styling*.
 The code-side widget will only assemble the widget's structure (spawn the entity hierarchy and add non-themable details like interactivity and reactive behavior).
 Widget styling will come from theme attributes loaded separately.

-FOr our example we will define a *base theme* and load that to an ancestor entity, then override its attributes as needed.
+For our example we will define a *base theme* and load that to an ancestor entity, then override its attributes as needed.

 Here we define the widget structure and a base theme in the widget's cobweb asset file: